 Two football fields of rooftop photovoltaic panels generate twice as much power as the buildings need.

-A typical cubicle for a Salewa desk jockey.
-Doesn't look that bad.
-There's also a fitness center, childcare facility, free-of-charge electric recharging station for hybrid vehicles, park with pond and bistro, cafeteria serving local foods, and espresso machines around every corner.
+Typical cubicle for a Salewa desk jockey.
+They also have a fitness center, childcare facility, free-of-charge electric recharging station for hybrid vehicles, park with pond and bistro, cafeteria serving local foods, and espresso machines around every corner.

 Outdoor indoor climbing walls are open to the public as well as employees.